Blog Entries

 “Christ in you.”
-Such a mystery defies comprehension, yet this is how Paul describes the Colossian church and subsequently all who have put their faith in Christ.
-Spurgeon shines a light on this mystery in his sermon of the same name in 1883.
+This is a mystery, yet this is how Paul describes the Colossian church and all who have put their faith in Christ.
+But what does it mean?
+Spurgeon shines a light on this in his 1883 sermon of the same name.

 “The gospel is the grand secret: the mystery of mysteries,” Spurgeon opens.
-The reality is undeniable but incomprehensible.
 As children of God, we receive Christ, God who became man for our sake.
 We do not just receive knowledge of Christ, a blessing from Him, or a word from Him.
-Such things are glorious but fall short of the true gift, Christ Himself.
+Such things are glorious but fall short of the true gift: Christ Himself.
 “We rejoice in Christ and nothing else but Christ: Christ and no priestcraft; Christ and no philosophy; Christ and no modern thought; Christ and no human perfection.
 Christ, the whole of Christ, and nothing else but Christ: here lies the mystery of the gospel of the grace of God.”

 Excerpt: